PC 459 Second-Degree or First-Degree Burglary

 Burglary cases are enormous in Los Angeles because if you or your loved one gets convicted of residential burglary, you've got a strike on your record for the rest of your life.
 The crime of burglary is defined under California Penal Code 459.
 You're typically looking at prison time, which is not a good scenario.

-Burglary cases are now on the rise, especially with the new prosecutor looking at some of these cases and thinking about how they're going to deal with them.
+Burglary cases are now on the rise, especially with the new prosecutor looking at some of these cases and thinking about how they will deal with them.
 It's more important than ever to get a criminal defense attorney like me who's been doing this now for 27 years and who's been able to prevent these burglary convictions from going on people's records.

 It's crucial because if you get a burglary conviction, it hits so many significant necessary bells that we don't want to hit.
 It gives you a strike.
 It puts you in a category of criminal offenders in California who no one will hire.